Book and Lyrics

 Kevin and Kristin are an award-winning writing duo who have been working together since they were paired for their first assignment in the BMI Lehman Engel Musical Theatre Workshop in 2009.
 In 2015, the BMI Foundation honored them with the Jerry Harrington Award for Outstanding Creative Achievement for their writing, including their original musical comedy, Up and Away.

 Up and Away’s world premiere was produced by Pittsburgh CLO in January 2018.
-It had an extended sixteen-week run, and was the featured performance of the NAMT Spring Conference, as well as the headlined event of the Pittsburgh CLO’s Spark Festival of New Works.
+It had an extended sixteen-week run, and was the featured performance of the National Alliance for Musical Theatre (NAMT) Spring Conference, as well as the headlined event of the Pittsburgh CLO’s Spark Festival of New Works.
 Up and Away was the first world premiere developed through Pittsburgh CLO’s Next Generation Initiative, selected from the inaugural Next Generation New Musicals Weekend of readings in 2017.
 Prior to this, the show (formerly titled Super Hero) was produced as a staged reading by the Manhattan Musical Theatre Lab at the Snapple Theater in New York in November 2014, and received an Anna Sosenko Assist Trust grant.
 In 2019, Up and Away was selected for Apples & Oranges Arts’ THEatre ACCELERATOR.
-Most recently, the show had its West Coast premiere in January 2020 at the Broadway Rose Theatre Company in Portland.
+Most recently, the show had its West Coast premiere in January 2020 at the Broadway Rose Theatre Company in Portland, Oregon.
+The production was nominated for multiple Portland theatre awards, and won three.

-Kevin and Kristin are currently writing an adaptation of acclaimed photographer Hinda Schuman’s memoir Dear Shirley.
-Philadelphia Theatre Company was awarded a NAMT Writers Residency Grant to present the first staged reading of Dear Shirley in May 2020.
+Kevin and Kristin are currently writing a musical adaptation of acclaimed photographer Hinda Schuman’s memoir Dear Shirley.
+Philadelphia Theatre Company was awarded a 2020 NAMT Writers Residency Grant to develop Dear Shirley, presenting its first staged reading of the show in July 2020.
+Dear Shirley was also a finalist for Theatre Latte Da’s Next Generation Commission Grant.

 Previous collaborations include commissions for projects with URock Theatricals and New York City Children’s Theatre.
 Their short musicals The Sell and The Phobia Phobes were produced by Prospect Theater Company for their Musical Theatre Lab and New York Musical Festival Summer Intensive.
 Other musicals include Queen with a Crown and King of Kong, developed at the BMI Workshop.

-Marlo has directed, choreographed and developed new work at Second Stage, Long Wharf, Williamstown, Roundabout, Playwrights Horizons, EST, Pittsburgh CLO, Bay Street, Sundance Theatre Lab, TUTS Underground, NJ Rep, Bloomington Playwrights Project, NYMF, The Lark at NY Stage & Film, The Orchard Project, and SPACE on Ryder Farm, among others.
-She is an alumna of the Sundance Theatre Lab, a Drama League residency recipient, an alumna of the Williamstown Theatre Festival Directing Corp, a 2016 National Directors Fellowship Finalist and a proud member of the SDC.
+Marlo has directed, choreographed and developed new work at Second Stage, Long Wharf, Williamstown, Roundabout, Playwrights Horizons, EST, Pittsburgh CLO, Bay Street, TUTS Underground, NJ Rep, Bloomington Playwrights Project, NYMF, The Lark at NY Stage & Film, The Orchard Project, and SPACE on Ryder Farm, among others.
+She is an alumna of the Sundance Theatre Lab, a Drama League residency recipient, an alumna of the Williamstown Theatre Festival Directing Corp, a 2016 National Directors Fellowship Finalist.
+Marlo was the winner of the 2013 Callaway Award for Excellence in Choreography for Unlock’d, which she directed & choreographed Off-Broadway.
+She is the Co-Creator & Director of The Theatrical Culinary Project – an immersive theater and dining experience in development putting Top Cheffinalist & The Chew Co-Host, Carla Hall, into collaboration with playwrights Martyna Majok (Pulitzer Prize Winner), Jeff Augustin, Daniel Pearle (A Kid Like Jake), Harrison David Rivers and Julian Sheppard.
+Marlo was the Associate Director of the Off-Broadway Clueless musical starring Dove Cameron, and adapted by Amy Heckerling herself for the stage.

 Marlo teaches a workshop, “The Freelance Artist’s Manifesto Boot Camp” in NYC, at universities, and through private coaching, empowering creative freelancers with mental and practical tools to survive and thrive as an artist.
 She holds a B.A. in English/Dramatic Literature from Princeton University, and a Classical Diploma (study of Latin & Greek) from Phillips Exeter Academy.
-She lives in New York with her husband and son.
+Marlo is a proud member of the SDC, and is represented by UTA.
+She lives in New York with her husband and two children.